c0dx-dev/tgnotify/README.md

 - New order and order status notifications for WooCommerce.
 - Contact Form 7 submission notifications.
-- A top-level **Telegram Notify** admin menu.
-- A **Settings** action link on the Plugins screen.
 - Multiple named recipients with separate Chat IDs.
-- Add and remove recipient rows with deletion confirmation.
 - Bulk Chat ID import with optional `ID | Name` labels.
 - Public channels such as `@channelusername`.
-- A direct [@BotFather](https://t.me/BotFather) link in the settings page.
 - Message templates with placeholders.
 - HTML and MarkdownV2 parse modes.
 - Asynchronous queue with a limited number of retries.